gbmhunter/blog/content/programming/languages/c/commenting-and-documentation/index.md

 ---
 author: gbmhunter
-date: 2013-04-14 05:30:21+00:00
+date: 2013-04-14
 draft: false
 title: Commenting And Documentation
 type: page
-url: /programming/languages/c/commenting-and-documentation
 ---

 ## General Tips

-* Always use \\ style comments where possible.
-This allows you to use /* style comments for commenting out large blocks of code when debugging.
-If you want to comment a block of code which has /* comments inside it, you will run into problems! (unfortunately, */ style comments don't nest in c).
+* Always use `\\` style comments where possible.
+This allows you to use `/*` style comments for commenting out large blocks of code when debugging.
+If you want to comment a block of code which has `/*` comments inside it, you will run into problems! (unfortunately, `*/` style comments don't nest in c).
-* However, sometimes you still need to comment out blocks of code which have /* comments already inside them (maybe your using someone else's code?).
-To do this, you can use the preprocessor trick #if 0 (see code below).
+* However, sometimes you still need to comment out blocks of code which have `/*` comments already inside them (maybe your using someone elses code?).
+To do this, you can use the preprocessor trick `#if 0` (see code below).

 ```c
 // This is a single lined comment, and the preferred way of doing things